freshcodewriter/Languege-Answering-for-Images/README.md

 # Languege-Answering-for-Images-
 Implementing a system capable of answering open-ended questions about a given image.
-Image features are generated using a pre-trained CNN and text features are extracted using an RNN with GRUs.
+Image features are generated using a pre-trained CNN and text features are extracted using an RNN with LSTM.
 Train

 The basic usage is python train.py, the model to train is model.py.